-During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk

-Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
+During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
 As such, Meldreth Primary School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 164 - 171 in KCSIE.